byu-cpe/ecen192/_labs/04_multimeters_measurements.md

 ### Voltage

-**Note:** Make sure you have set the multimeter in the right setting to measusre DC voltage (V symbol).
+**Note:** Make sure you have set the multimeter in the right setting to measure DC voltage (V symbol).

 #### Measure Voltage